Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Trevi Fountain| ©Michele Bitetto

-Most of the foreigners who travel to Rome choose the months of July and August, so in September the influx of tourists has already decreased.
+Most of the foreigners who travel to Rome choose July and August, so in September the number of tourists has already decreased.
 Because of that, monuments and other widely visited places are not too crowded.
-Although there is still a possibility of encountering queues, these are not too long.
+Although there is still a possibility of queues, they are not too long.

-Earlier I mentioned that Romans return to their jobs and study centers in September.
-Therefore, there are few people on the streets of the city at most times of the day.
+I mentioned earlier that Romans return to work and school in September.
+Therefore, there are few people on the city streets at most times of the day.

 What to pack in your suitcase if you travel to Rome in September?